maksay/lauzhack/README.md

 ![alt text](maksai.jpg "How manipulating looks like")

+## How to run the program

+`python3 trackbartest.py`

+Prerequisites are python 3.5.x / 3.6.x with OpenCV 3.2.4 / 3.3.0 and numpy.
+The inialization step is rising both hands into the circle.
+Afterwards you can do steps showcased in the demo (we'll add a link once it's in the video).

 ## Inspiration
 In scenarios where you don't have access to mouse & keyboard, one way to manipulate a computer/TV is by using gestures captured by the camera.
 This is often portrayed in sci-fi movies (including "Iron Man"), but is quite hard to implement.
 We decided to give it a try :)